 The Statement of Net Position report separate sections for deferred outflows and deferred inflows of resources.
 These separate financial statement elements represent a consumption or acquisition of net position that applies to a future period(s) and so will not be recognized as an outflow or inflow of resources (expense/revenue) until then.
-The District has three items that qualify for reporting in these categories: deferred outflows on unamortized loss on sale leaseback, deferred outflows and inflows related to pensions, and unavailable tax revenue.
+The District has three items that qualify for reporting in these categories: deferred outflows on unamortized loss on sale leaseback, deferred outflows and inflows related to OPEB, deferred outflows and inflows related to pensions, and unavailable tax revenue.